-- I. Veterinary Services Division (VSD) in the Ministry of Agriculture and Fisheries (MoAF) is responsible for the application of regulations regarding the importation of live animals, fish, and fish products and by-products in Jamaica.
+- I. The Veterinary Services Division (VSD) in the Ministry of Agriculture and Fisheries and Mining (MoAFM) is responsible for the application of regulations regarding the importation of live animals, animal products and by-products, fish and fish products and by-products in Jamaica.
 Veterinary Services Division. - II.
-The Plant Quarantine Produce Division in the MoAF issues permits for the importation of plants, plant products, and by-products, produce and grains.
+The Plant Quarantine Produce Division in the MoAFM issues permits for the importation of plants, plant products, and by-products, produce and grains.
 Plant Quarantine.